-Here is a selection of our historic images that capture something of Christmas past and gift an introduction to some of the extraordinary collections of photography held in our Archive.
+Here is a selection of our historic images that capture something of Christmas past, gifting an introduction to some of the extraordinary collections held in our Archive.

 Deck the halls (factories and streets) with boughs of holly